Snake Bite Love: Recording

 Snake Bite Love would be the final album co-produced with Howard Benson.
 By all accounts, the recording was rushed, with drummer Mikkey Dee quoted in the 2011 Motörhead book Overkill: The Untold Story of Motörhead:

 Lemmy was far kinder to the LP in his autobiography White Line Fever, feeling it "came out quite nicely" but admits it was recorded "all over the place."
 Lemmy recalls that the making of Snake Bite Love was quite normal for the band:

 He points particularly to "Desperate for You" and "Night Side" in this respect and explains how the title track started as a completely different song; Dee recorded the drums tracks against a totally different set of chords, then it went back to Sweden where Campbell stated he was sick of the song and didn't like it.
 Lemmy agreed and Campbell came up with a new riff and changed the whole thing.
 Lemmy admits that the album is a prime example of him writing the words at the last minute, and adds:

-The track "Dead and Gone" is a rewrite of a song Lemmy wrote called "The Sky Is Burning", released on the Sam Gopal album Escalator.

 Release

 In the Motörhead documentary The Guts and the Glory, Lemmy admits that Snake Bite Love "had two turkeys on it" — referring to "Desperate For You" and "Better Off Dead", although he did acknowledge that fans liked the tracks.
 Campbell is jokingly credited in the album's liner notes as an unpronounceable glyph ("The Artist Frequently Seen at the Liquor Store"), mocking Prince.

-Again, this album was not greeted with much fanfare.
-It continued the late 1990s ambivalence the general public had towards the band.
-Most of the tracks haven't been played in the live set, with few exceptions.